Select Page

 Paula Mitchell

-Paula is also the Co-Director for Agency by Design Oakland, which works at the intersection of teacher leadership, inquiry-based professional development, and maker-centered learning, in service of student agency.
-Paula was the team lead of the Grass Valley’s Project Based Learning with a Maker Mindset team, part of the 2016 LIGHT Awards cycle.
-She also served as a LIGHT Advisor in 2019.
+Paula was the team lead of Grass Valley’s “Project Based Learning with a Maker Mindset” team, part of the 2016 LIGHT Awards cycle.
+She has served as a LIGHT Advisor since 2019.

 I love learning and have had many wonderful teachers over the years, but one who always stands out is my 10th grade world history teacher.
 She was exacting, had very high standards, and she challenged all of her students(whether “slacker” or “brain”) to use higher order, more complex thinking skills.
 I had never worked so hard in my young academic life but I loved it and respected her for her fair treatment, high expectations, and no-nonsense attitude.
 If you received a good grade in her class, you knew you’d truly earned it.
 As I started my teaching career, she influenced my always holding high expectations for all of my students regardless of perceived abilities.
 I thank her for that.